mountainkidai/rfSEClub/Programming/000prerequisites/002_how_does_a_program_runs_in_your_computer.md

 **Stack Operations:**

+## Stack Operations – First Principles

+- The **stack** is a fast, organized memory area used to store:
+  - Function call information
+  - Local variables
+  - Return addresses
+- When a function is called, the CPU **creates a stack frame** to hold its locals.
+- Example:

 ```rust
 fn calculate(x: i32) -> i32 {  // ← Stack frame created
     let temp = x * 2;          // ← Local variable on stack